ambewas/react-introduction/step_2/chapter_2.md

 ```

-We'll rewrite some parts of our application to more resemble a real life app that can handle and display arrays of data.
+We'll rewrite some parts of our application to resemble more closely a real life app that can handle and display arrays of data.

 ## Mapping